Contact us today for your Free Quote

 - Another way of reusing your old clothes is to dress up as iconic characters like ‘Harry Potter,’ who have instantly recognisable aesthetics but can also be created from what you currently have in your wardrobe.

-- You don’t have to bring your own clothes back to life, you can resurrect someone else’s.
+- You don’t have to bring your own clothes back to life, you can resurrect someone else’s back from the dead.
 Charity shops, such as traid are a treasure chest, opening up a world of costume possibilities.
 If you’re lucky, you could even buy someone else’s old Halloween costume.
-If you can’t find anything you like, you couldt try a costume swap or borrow with family or friends.
-Saving you a buck and saving the planet.
+If you can’t find anything you like, you could try a costume swap or borrow from family or friends.
+Saving you a quid and saving the planet.

 Hosting a fang-tastic sustainable Halloween party

-On average, Brits spend £300 million in preparation for Halloween every year.
-With large sums spent on home decorations for ghoulish Halloween parties, it’s important to be mindful of the large amount of waste that’s being produced.
+Let’s face it – celebrations are always a large part of Halloween, with large sums spent on home decorations for ghoulish Halloween parties every year.
+Having said this, it is important to be mindful of the large amount of waste that’s being produced.

 It’s easy to buy single use items, especially when cleaning up.
 However, with some consideration your party can be just as terrifying whilst reducing your impact on the environment.
 Instead of buying mass produced decorations, you can create your Halloween decor using old material found in the house.
 Whether using old paper to create garlands, or using milk bottles to make ghost lanterns, your creativity is limitless!